qsnjason/qsnjsclient/README.md

 API Keys
 ---

-An API Key can be requested once a connection is established.
-When received, it should be used for client authentication.
-The key request must contain a name for the requesting application.
-The name will be used for application identification and key management purposes in the QSN Console.
+An API Key can be requested when a connection is established using the username/password options above.
+When received, it should be used and cached for client authentication.
+The key request must contain a `name` for the requesting application.
+The `name` will be used for application identification and key management purposes in the QSN Console.
+API Keys can be revoked by the user at any time.
+They provide restricted access to account data, but full access to all other platform components.

 	qsn.getApiKey("Bob's Slack Trader", function(key) {
-		// In chrome, you may want to store the key in localStorage. localStorage.apikey = JSON.stringify(key);
+  console.log(key);
 	});

 	// Read Key from localStorage